fish-shell/fish-shell/doc_src/faq.rst

 If you want to modify your existing prompt, you can use :ref:`funced <cmd-funced>` and :ref:`funcsave <cmd-funcsave>` like::

   >_ funced fish_prompt
-  # this opens up your editor (set in $EDITOR), modify the function, save the file, repeat to your liking
+  # This opens up your editor (set in $EDITOR).
+  # Modify the function,
+  # save the file and repeat to your liking.
-  # once you are happy with it:
+  # Once you are happy with it:
   >_ funcsave fish_prompt

 This also applies to :ref:`fish_right_prompt <cmd-fish_right_prompt>` and :ref:`fish_mode_prompt <cmd-fish_mode_prompt>`.